easyuc/EasyUC/smc/README.md

 * We first proved the security of Diffie-Hellman key exchange, reducing it to the Decisional Diffie-Hellman assumption for a constructed DDH adversary.
-This proof makes uses of EasyCrypt's eager/lazy random sampling facilities, because, in the real and ideal functionalities, the DDH exponents are chosen in the middle of the functionalities' execution.
+This proof makes use of EasyCrypt's eager/lazy random sampling facilities, because, in the real and ideal functionalities, the DDH exponents are chosen in the middle of the functionalities' execution.